For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Can you work on an Australian student visa?

 In January 2022, all work restrictions for student visa holders were removed.
-This meant that people with a student visa were allowed to work as much as they want due to workforce shortage.
+This meant that people with a student visa were allowed to work as much as they wanted due to workforce shortage.

-However, from 1st July 2023, work restrictions have been re-introduced.
+However, from 1st July 2023, work restrictions were re-introduced.
 You are now permitted to work up to 48 hours a fortnight with an Australian student visa.

 If you are volunteering your time, those hours shouldn't be included in the allowable hours during term time.
 For this to be the case, it needs to be a genuinely voluntary role for a non-profit organisation, you can't receive money for the work and your main purpose in Australia has to be studying.